 Allow the custard to cool to room temperature, then put it in the fridge for at least two hours.

 Sprinkle a teaspoon of sugar evenly over the top of each custard, and use your kitchen torch to melt the sugar.
 If you don't have a torch, you can place them under the broiler for a few minutes, but keep a close eye on them.

-Give everything a few minutes to cool off, then crack and eat away.
+Give everything a few minutes to cool off before serving.